How Best To Snag And Destroy Bedbugs?

 After a thermal treatment, Pestec monitors for bedbugs for several weeks by placing a hard plastic cup under each bedpost.
 The insects have no trouble climbing up the rough outside of these so-called interceptor cups, but they get trapped by the smooth inner surface, which they're unable to scale.
 The company also uses insecticides and vacuum cleaners to get rid of infestations.

 Scientists are working hard to expand their eradication tool set.
 At the University of California, Irvine, biologist and engineer Catherine Loudon is collaborating with several engineering labs on campus to create synthetic surfaces that could better trap the bugs.
 She was inspired by the tiny hooked hairs that grow from the leaves of some varieties of beans, such as kidney and green beans.
-In nature, these spiky hairs, called trichomes, pierce through the feet of the aphids and leafhoppers that like to feed on them.
+In nature, these spiky hairs, called trichomes, pierce the feet of the aphids and leafhoppers that like to feed on them.

 Balkan folk wisdom seeds science

 Loudon got the idea from Potter, of the University of Kentucky, who mentioned to her a folk remedy he had read about.
 Residents of the Balkan countries used to spread bean leaves around their beds, Potter told her, and in the morning they'd find bedbugs attached to the leaves.
 The bugs' feet, it turned out, were getting impaled by the hooked hairs.
-Researchers have found that trichomes are just as effective against bed bugs, even though they don't feed on leaves.
+Researchers have found that trichomes are just as effective against bedbugs, even though they don't feed on leaves.

 Loudon's goal is to mimic a bean leaf's mechanism to create an inexpensive, portable trap.